programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Notice that three.js stores coordinates in a 'vector'.
 A THREE.Vector2 is used for 2D coordinates (referred to as x and y) such as the pointer position, and a THREE.Vector3 is used for 3D coordinates (x, y and z).

-The variables need to declared for the raycaster, the mouse pointer and the object selected at the time. **After** the following code:
+Here you will declare the variables for the raycaster, the mouse pointer and the object selected at the time. **After** the following code:

 ```
 // Variable declaration and setting